Redesigning the migration platform — from the ground up

 Solution

-One unified experience, built around how partners actually work.
 The redesign replaced two disconnected tools with a single, flexible experience.
-Active migrations could now be adjusted, observed, and refined — without restarting.
+Partners could now adjust, observe, and refine active migrations — without restarting.

 1